oxfordcontrol/TRS.jl/README.md

 trs(P, q, r, C, F, b; kwargs...) -> x, info
 ```

-### Finding local-no-global minimizers.
+### Finding local-no-global minimizers
 Due to non-convexity, TRS can exhibit at most one local minimizer with objective value less than the one of the global.
-This can be obtained via:
+The local-no-global minimizer can be obtained (if it exists) via:
 ```
 trs(···; compute_local=true, kwargs...) -> x1, x2, info
 ```